Funding Opportunity Title: Community-building Initiatives Program

 Budget: The budget justification is detailed.
 Costs are reasonable in relation to the proposed activities and anticipated results.
 The budget is realistic, accounting for all necessary expenses to achieve proposed activities.

-Monitoring and evaluation plan: Applicant demonstrates the ability to measure program success against key indicators and provides milestones to indicate progress toward goals outlined in the proposal.
-The program includes output and outcome indicators, and shows how and when those will be measured.
+Monitoring and Evaluation Plan: This is a mandatory part of the project.
+Applicant demonstrates the ability to measure program success against key indicators and provides milestones to indicate progress toward goals outlined in the proposal.
+The program includes output and outcome indicators and shows how and when those will be measured.
+Note: all CBI finalists will be required to work with Embassy staff to develop and incorporate a project-specific monitoring and evaluation plan.
+When calculating your budget costs, you should allocate Monitoring and Evaluation activity expenses not exceeding 5% of your entire budget.

 Sustainability: Program activities will continue to have positive impact after the end of the program.